wearepropeller/react-native-gallery-swiper/README.md

 - [Contribute](#contribute)
 - [License](#license)

-Improved and changed on top of `react-native-image-gallery`.
+Improved and changed on top of `react-native-gallery`.

 ## Install